Tallinn… I have to admit, I did not know much about the capital of Estonia before visiting it.

 NOTE: It might be better to go to the tower of St Olaf’s church right after the opening (10 a.m.).
 There is only one spiral staircase to go up and people obviously need to go both directions, up and down.
 Thus, if you are visiting in the middle of the day, you will have to often stop and let people who go down pass.

-ENTRANCE: 2 EUR
+ENTRANCE: 3 EUR

 Trust me on this one, the Museum of the History of Estonia is not as boring as it sounds!

 Just to give you an example of how the museum is made: there is a cabin, in which you go inside.
 It first takes a picture of your face and pastes it in the body of a character (someone from the history of Estonia).
-In my case it was a Viking woman.
+In my case, it was a Viking woman.
 You will see a small movie that YOU starred in, where YOU choose what is going to happen next (answering Yes/No questions).
 At the end, the cabin will tell you if your character would survive in that era doing the actions you chose to do.
 How awesome is that?
 I would survive! 😉

-Do go there, it is interesting and fun.
+I strongly advice to visit it, it is interesting and fun.
 I have spent at least a couple of hours in the museum alone.

-– 4.
-Kadriorg palace and Kadriorg park –
+4. Kadriorg palace and Kadriorg park

 Estonia was ruled by the Russian emperor Peter the Great from 1710.
-He has built a beautiful palace for his wife Catherine in Tallinn (ok, actually the one he has built for himself in Petergof, Russia is way more beautiful, you absolutely have to visit it!).
+He built a beautiful palace for his wife Catherine in Tallinn (ok, actually the one he has built for himself in Petergof, Russia is way more beautiful, you absolutely have to visit it!).
 Nevertheless, the park is nice to walk around and the palace itself is worth checking out too!

 There is also the KUMU Art Museum in the park.
-While I am not that much into contemporary art, I did not go, but I have heard it is interesting.
+Since I am not that much into contemporary art, I did not go, but I have heard it is interesting.
 You can check it out at least from the outside, the building is very special.

-– 5.
-Lennusadam – Seaplane Harbour –
+5. Lennusadam – Seaplane Harbour

-Last, but definitely not least, you should check out the Seaplane Harbour museum!
+Last, but definitely not least, you should check out the Seaplane Harbour Museum!

 As Tallinn is an important port city, as I mentioned above, it has A LOT to show you about its fleet.

-Even if I am a typical girl in this sense and am not interested in boats and submarines, this museum is absolutely amazing, because it lets you see and touch things as they were before!
+Even if I am a typical girl in this sense and am not interested in boats and submarines, this museum is absolutely amazing because it lets you see and touch things as they were before!

 No boring texts included! 🙂 Definitely one of the best marine museums in the world!